xtangle/zoundcloud/README.md

 A Google Chrome extension that adds a download button to any SoundCloud web page that has a track as its main content.

-It will attempt to download a track in its uploaded format and will resort to the stream-able 128kb mp3 version if no better quality is available.
+It attempts to download a track in its uploaded format (i.e. highest quality) and will only resort to the streamable 128kb mp3 version if no better quality is available.

+Metadata information and cover art is automatically added to files in .mp3 format (in ID3v2.3).

-Tracks will be downloaded to the Downloads folder with the track title as its name.
+Tracks are downloaded to the Downloads folder with the **track title** as its name.
-Special characters in the name will be replaced by an underscore (unless it's a tilda, in which case it will be replaced by a dash).
+Special characters in the title will be replaced by an underscore (unless it's a tilda, in which case it is replaced by a dash (-) symbol).

 ## Installation